 - Sport Shooting: The estate has rights over several thousand acres of moorland that include some of the key shooting drives of West Harris.
 In season, the main shootings are woodcock and snipe

 - Photography: The Western Isles provide countless opportunities for visiting photographers of all abilities and the estate properties are the perfect base to explore the island.
-We also run photographic workshops that take in all the local landmarks and vistas, including the estate owned island of Taransay.

 - Sea Fishing: Trips to various locations, weather and season depending, can be arranged.
 Typical catch will be Pollock and Mackerel, but Skate, Cod and other species can be found in the abundantly rich Hebridean waters.
 The rocky east coast of Harris provides some superb opportunities for the roving angler and local guides can be arranged in advance.